National leaders of governance: a guide for potential applicants

 - for leading school improvement, evidenced by pupil performance data

-- in relationship management within and beyond your school, evidenced by a reference
+- in relationship management within and beyond your school

-- be from a school with consistently strong levels of pupil performance and progress or that shows continued improvement over the last 3 years and be above current floor standards
+- be chair of a school with sustained high pupil performance and progress over the last 3 years and be above current floor standards

 - have at least 2 years’ experience as a chair of governors in the last 5 years